Jericho Name Meaning: Origins and Significance

 Jericho as a Biblical Place-Name

-In conclusion, the name Jericho has a rich history and meaning.
+In conclusion, the name Jericho has a rich history & meaning.
 From its origins in the Hebrew language to its significance as a biblical place-name, Jericho is a name that has captured the imagination of people for centuries.

 Meaning of Jericho